namratacodes/DexMaster/README.md

 ##  License

-This is a fan-made, non-commercial project built for educational and portfolio purposes.
+This is a fan made, non commercial project built for educational and portfolio purposes.
 Not affiliated with Nintendo, Game Freak, or The Pokémon Company.
 All Pokémon names and references belong to their respective owners.

 ---

 ##  Author

-Built by [Namrata Singh] — [www.linkedin.com/in/namrata-singh-3658b0287]
+Built by Namrata Singh [www.linkedin.com/in/namrata-singh-3658b0287]